jwyce/jwyce/README.md

 - 🌱 I’m currently learning Elixir and Rust
 - 🥅 2022 Goals: Contribute more to open source and spend time on personal projects
-- 🗻 Fun fact: I'm super fascinated by Japan and am currently learning the language. 頑張ってるよ。
+- 🗻 Fun fact: I'm super fascinated by Japan and currently learning the language. 頑張ってるよ。

 ### Spotify Playing 🎧